 - Name some positive and negative feelings; - Understand how the onset of puberty can have emotional as well as physical impact - Suggest reasons why young people sometimes fall out with their parents; - Take part in a role play practising how to compromise.

 My feelings are all over the place!

-- Identify parts of the body that males and females have in common and those that are different; - Know the correct terminology for their genitalia; - Understand and explain why puberty happens.
+- Identify parts of the body that males and females have in common and those that are different; - Know the correct terminology for their genitalia;

 All change!